-Britain is a stickler for tradition and on Saturday night we will observe a relatively new one: we will bomb in the Eurovision Song Contest.
+Britain is a stickler for tradition and each May we now observe a relatively new one: we bomb in the Eurovision Song Contest.
 The protocol now is well-established.
-Our entry is chosen by a BBC bureaucrat who appears to loathe Eurovision.
-This year our contender is Bonnie Tyler, who was big 30 years ago.
-She’s an improvement on last year’s, Engelbert Humperdinck, who was big 40 years ago — but she’ll face an army of talent from countries who have studied the art of winning this contest and take it very seriously indeed.
+Our entry is chosen by a BBC bureaucrat who appears to see the whole thing as a bad joke.
+We send out Bonnie Tyler/Engelbert Humperdinck etc to face an army of talent from countries who have studied the art of winning and take it very seriously indeed.

-Ms Tyler, apparently chosen because she’s popular in Germany, can at least reassure herself that she will not be Britain’s worst ever entry.
+Electro Velvet (more on them here) can at least reassure themselves that they will not be Britain’s worst-ever entry.
 That honour goes to Jemini, a Liverpudlian duo who in 2003 made history by being given nul points by tout le monde.
 Since then, Britain has come to specialise in abject Eurovision failure, having finished last three times in the past decade.
 We’re guaranteed a place in the final, because of the sheer amount of money that the BBC pays to secure its Eurovision membership.
+Its actual presentation of Eurovision is pretty good; Graham Norton and Paddy O’Connell are great presenters.
+The problem lies in its selecting our entry without any competition.
 It’s no coincidence that our entries range from the quotidian to the appalling.
 We don’t do badly because Britain is politically friendless, but because the music we enter is awful.

-On Tuesday evening, a discussion was held at the Swedish Embassy in London about where Britain went so wrong.
+In May 2013, a discussion was held at the Swedish Embassy in London about where Britain went so wrong.
 I had the honour of moderating the talks.
 The panel included Kevin Bishop, a BBC man who produced the Terry Wogan’s Eurovision evenings and Svante Stockselius, who rescued Sweden’s equivalent from similar ridicule ten years ago.
-The star speaker was Katrina Leskanich, the singer who with her backing group the Waves won for Britain in 1997 by the highest margin ever seen in Eurovision.
+The keynote speaker was Katrina Leskanich, the singer who with her backing group the Waves won for Britain in 1997 by the highest margin in Eurovision history.
 She put her success down to Jonathan King, the pop impresario who was perhaps the last person the BBC hired who knew how to win competitions.
 The corporation now seems -utterly lost.

 Rather than defend the BBC, Mr Bishop confirmed our suspicions.
 The corporation is useless at entertainment, he said, and no longer has anyone in its hierarchy who understands it.
 This is a self-reinforcing problem, warned Mr Stockselius, because the BBC decides how Eurovision is presented in Britain.
 If it sends dreadful acts to compete, and then holds the entire contest up to ridicule, then our successful singers will not be seen dead on a Eurovision stage.
 Katrina wanted to know the name of whoever chooses the BBC’s Eurovision entries, ‘so we can slap him’.